COVID-19 can be devastating for rural employment in Latin America, says ILO

 The specialist stressed that the repercussions may be even greater in agriculture, “key not only in terms of employment and economically, but also in terms of food security during and after the pandemic.”

-For this reason, he advised adopting a territorial and sectoral approach to crisis management and promoting reactivation of the activities in the rural zones to ensure people’s survival, employment, income and food security.
+For this reason, he advised adopting a territorial and sectoral approach to crisis management and promoting the revival of activities in rural areas to guarantee the survival of people, employment, income and food security.

 In this sense, it encouraged social dialogue and the involvement of social actors (employers’ organizations and unions) as essential components to ensure success both in the phases of the crisis and in the exit and reactivation.

-For Quicaña, the measures on the rural employment they must focus on saving lives, preventing and mitigating contagions, ensuring protection and security food, save companies, protect workers and lay the foundations for the reactivation of activities and sectors.
+For Quicaña, measures on rural employment must focus on saving lives, preventing and mitigating contagions, guaranteeing protection and food security, saving companies, protecting workers and laying the foundations for the reactivation of activities and sectors.

 “Today more than ever, the adoption of measures to save jobs, incomes and companies that are inclusive and sustainable during all phases of the pandemic is key,” said the ILO regional specialist.

-In Latin America almost 475 thousand cases of COVID-19 have been registered until this Friday, nearly half in Brazil alone, which registers 218 thousand 223 accumulated infections, followed by Peru with almost 85 thousand and Mexico with 45 thousand.
+In Latin America almost 475,000 cases of COVID-19 have been registered until this Friday, nearly half in Brazil alone, which registers 218,223 accumulated infections, followed by Peru with almost 85,000 and Mexico with 45,000.